Vanille-N/meander.typ/src/threading.typ

   (full: full, overflow: overflow.rev())
 }

-/// Segment the input content according to the tiling algorithm,
+/// Segment the input sequence according to the tiling algorithm,
 /// then thread the flowing text through it.
 ///
 /// -> content
 #let reflow(
   /// See module `tiling` for how to format this content.
-  /// -> content
+  /// -> seq
-  ct,
+  seq,
   /// Whether to show the boundaries of boxes.
   /// -> bool
   debug: false,